Solo Therapist? How to Handle Phone Calls While in Session (SimplePractice Users)

 9:00 AM – 12:00 PM — You see three clients back-to-back.
 During this time, the AI answers four calls: two new client inquiries (both booked), one scheduling question (handled), one call from a client’s insurance company (message taken, flagged for your review).

 12:00 PM – 1:00 PM — Lunch.
-You eat without checking voicemail because there is no voicemail to check.
+You eat without checking voicemail because there’s no voicemail to check.
 Everything is handled.

 1:00 PM – 5:00 PM — Four more sessions.
 The AI handles three more calls during this time.